Strubis/DataStructure-Trees/README.md

 ## Binary Search Tree
 Basically, this tree always works with two nodes, left and right.
 The left node is always smaller than the parent node, but the right node is always bigger than the parent node.

+## Red Black Tree
+This is a BST that simulates a 2-3 tree, each double node is represented by two simple nodes connected by a red link (always leaning to the left).